mikkel257/howToGitAndHub/README.md

+# How to Git and Github
-# How to create a local respository with git in Eclipse and afterwards link it to github.
+How to create a local respository with git in Eclipse and afterwards link it to github.